 Using the Events Settings button from the Home ribbon bar (or the Events tab in the Settings window), you can configure parameters according to which the events will be displayed.
 The following filtering methods are available:

 - Excluded Events: by adding an Event Log Filter Rule here, you are setting a condition which, if matched, will cause the event to be ignored.
 For example, setting a rule which specifies Event ID 33 will drop all future events with the ID number 33 from the Real-Time Console.

 - Event type.
 You can choose to ignore errors, warnings, and/or audit failure events.

-Note: Please note that if you turn off the default Frequent Event Filter, your ControlUp console may accumulate a large number of events, which may dramatically increase the amount of RAM consumed by the console.
+Note: Please note that if you turn off the default Frequent Event Filter, your ControlUp Real-Time Console may accumulate a large number of events, which may dramatically increase the amount of RAM consumed by the console.
 You may mitigate this condition by clearing events or by decreasing the Event Retention Period.

 Note: The above filtering mechanisms only affect future events.
 In order to remove unneeded events from the current view, use the Clear or Clear All buttons on the Command Bar.

 The selected event’s details will be used to create a new filter rule to prevent similar events from appearing in the Events pane.
 You will be presented with a configuration window in which you will be able to customize the rule before applying it.